-As described above, in 2019, having considered the analysis and advice provided by Compensia, the Compensation Committee replaced our existing compensation peer group with the following set of peers, consisting of 20 publicly traded companies, for purposes of reviewing and considering our executive officers' 2019 base salaries, target annual cash incentive award opportunities and annual equity awards.
-The Compensation Committee believed that the revised compensation peer group more accurately reflected the

-Company's post-IPO growth and updated market positioning.
+As described above, in 2019, having considered the analysis and advice provided by Compensia, the Compensation Committee established our compensation peer group with the following set of peers, consisting of 20 publicly traded companies, which the Compensation Committee maintained in 2020 for purposes of reviewing and considering our executive officers' 2020 base salaries, target annual cash incentive award opportunities and annual equity awards.
+The Compensation Committee believed that this compensation peer group accurately reflected the Company's growth, opportunities and current market positioning.
 This group consisted of technology companies that the Compensation Committee determined operate within our industry, compete with us for talent, or are located in the same general geographic area.
 Other factors considered include comparable revenues, market capitalization and projected revenue growth.

-The following companies were chosen by the Compensation Committee in February 2019 as our compensation peer group:
+The following companies were used by the Compensation Committee during 2020 as our compensation peer group: